ChengjieLuo/simulation-growing-dense-active-matter/README.md

 [4] Buttenschön, Andreas, and Leah Edelstein-Keshet.
 "Bridging from single to collective cell migration: A review of models and links to experiments."
 PLOS Computational Biology 16.12 (2020): e1008411.

 [5] Van Helvert, Sjoerd, Cornelis Storm, and Peter Friedl.
 "Mechanoreciprocity in cell migration."
 Nature cell biology 20.1 (2018): 8-20.

+[6] Deutsch, Andreas, et al. "Multi-scale analysis and modelling of collective migration in biological systems."
+Philosophical Transactions of the Royal Society B 375.1807 (2020): 20190377.